Online Prediction of Switching Graph Labelings with Cluster Specialists: Switching Specialists

 \section{Switching Specialists}

 In this section we present a new method based on the idea of {\em specialists}~\citep{\spec} from the {\em prediction with expert advice} literature~\citep{LW94,AS90,\nicolobook}.
-Although the achieved bounds are slightly worse than other methods for predicting a {\em single} labeling of a graph, the derived advantage is that it is possible to combine these techniques with a {\em fixed-share} update~\citep{\hwfs} in order to obtain ``competitive'' bounds with fast algorithms to predict a sequence of graph labelings.
+Although the achieved bounds are slightly worse than other methods for predicting a {\em single} labeling of a graph, the derived advantage is that it is possible to obtain ``competitive'' bounds with fast algorithms to predict a sequence of changing graph labelings.

 Our inductive bias is to predict well when a labeling has a {\em small} (resistance-weighted) cut-size.
 The complementary perspective implies that the labeling consists of a {\em few} uniformly labeled clusters.
 This suggests the idea of maintaining a collection of basis functions where each such function is specialized to predict a constant function on a given cluster of vertices.
 To accomplish this technically we adapt the method of {\em specialists}~\citep{\spec,kaw12}.
 A specialist is a prediction function $\se$ from an input space to an extended output space with {\em abstentions}.
 So for us the input space is just $V=[n]$, the vertices of a graph; and the extended output space is $\{-1,1,\zzz\}$ where $\{-1,1\}$ corresponds to predicted labels of the vertices, but `$\zzz$' indicates that the specialist abstains from predicting.
 Thus a specialist {\em specializes} its prediction to part of the input space and in our application the specialists correspond to a collection of clusters which cover the graph, each cluster uniformly predicting $-1$ or~$1$.